-rising round in the east,
+The moon, rising round in the east,

-Host, in the hands of a priest;
+Resembles a Host, in the hands of a priest;

-is elevated there to see,
+That's elevated for us to see,

-In rays of lunar light,
+With lunar rays of lesser light,

 Not like the sun so blazing bright,

 But softer, for the sight of you and me.